sheltermanager/asm3/doc/manual/faq.rst

 to remove everything imported by anyone after the 1st January, 2017::

     DELETE FROM animal WHERE CreatedBy LIKE 'import%' AND CreatedDate > '2017-01-01';
+    DELETE FROM animalcost WHERE CreatedBy LIKE 'import%' AND CreatedDate > '2017-01-01';
     DELETE FROM animalvaccination WHERE CreatedBy LIKE 'import%' AND CreatedDate > '2017-01-01';
     DELETE FROM animalmedical WHERE CreatedBy = 'import%' AND CreatedDate > '2017-01-01';
     DELETE FROM animalmedicaltreatment WHERE CreatedBy LIKE 'import%' AND CreatedDate > '2017-01-01';